 - Inset Shadow

 I could change the font family, size, height, spacing and alignment.
 But not it’s color.

-Then I realized, that the “Background” option actually had nothing to do with the background of the text, but rather manipulated the color of the text itself.
+Then I realized, that the “Background” option actually had nothing to do with the background of the text, but rather it manipulated the color of the text itself.
 This struck me as odd, but once I figured it out, it wasn’t a huge deal.
+Another quirk.